Balochistan, Pakistan

 Although it makes up about 44% of the land area of Pakistan, only 5% of it is arable and it is noted for an extremely dry desert climate.
 Despite this, agriculture and livestock make up about 47% of Balochistan's economy.

-The name "Balochistan" means "the land of the Baloch".
+The name "Balochistan" means "the land of the Baloch people".
 Largely underdeveloped, its economy is also dominated by natural resources, especially its natural gas fields.
-Aside from Quetta, the second-largest city of the province is Turbat in the south, while another area of major economic importance is port city of Gwadar on the Arabian Sea, an emerging future business hub.
+Aside from Quetta, the second-largest city of the province is Turbat in the south, while another area of major economic importance is the port city of Gwadar on the Arabian Sea, an emerging future business hub.

 History

 Early history

-Balochistan occupies the very southeastern most portion of the Iranian Plateau, the setting for the earliest known farming settlements in the pre-Indus Valley civilisation era, the earliest of which was Mehrgarh, dated at 7000 BCE, within the province.
-Balochistan marked the westernmost extent of civilisation.
+Balochistan occupies the very south eastern most portion of the Iranian plateau, the setting for the earliest known farming settlements in the pre-Indus Valley civilisation era, the earliest of which was Mehrgarh, dated around 7000 BCE, within the province.
+Balochistan marked the western most extent of civilisation.
 Centuries before the arrival of Islam in the seventh century, parts of Balochistan were ruled by the Paratarajas, an Indo-Scythian dynasty.
 At certain times, the Kushans also held political sway in parts of Balochistan.

 The Hindu Sewa Dynasty ruled parts of Balochistan, chiefly Kalat.
 The Sibi Division, which was carved out of Quetta Division and Kalat Division in 1974, derives its name from Rani Sewi, the queen of the Sewa dynasty.

+The region came under rule during the reign of King Kay Khosrow of Iran of Kayanian dynasty.
+The Baloch, under the command of Ashkash, conquered this land, which Makran was a part of Balochistan.

 The remnants of the earliest people in Balochistan were the Brahui people, a Dravidian speaking people.
 The Brahuis retained the Dravidian language throughout the millennias.

-Although during the Stone and Bronze ages and Alexander the Great’s empire an indigenous population existed, the Baloch people themselves did not enter the region until the 14th century CE.
+Although during the Stone and Bronze Age and Alexander the Great's empire an indigenous population existed, the Baloch people themselves did not enter the region until the 14th century CE.
 A theory of the origin of the Baloch people, the largest ethnic group in the region, is that they are of Median descent.